ricardoi/cheatsheets/+HDD-UbuntuLinux.md

 ```bash
 /dev/sda  /dev/sda1  /dev/sdb
 ```
-> Here we haven't creted the systems files, so there aren't in display.
+> Here we haven't created the systems files, so there aren't in display.

-`/dev/sdb` is the new hdd, but first **unmount** it to reformat it to a Ubunut/Linux compatible format: ext4, FAT32, or NTFS file system.
+`/dev/sdb` is the new hdd, but first **unmount** it to reformat it to Ubunut/Linux compatible formats: ext4, FAT32, or NTFS file system.
 ```bash
 $ sudo umount /dev/sdb
 ```